Log per test

 placeholders, since this kind of wording can be changed anytime.

-#5 Updated by okurz about 4 years ago
+#5 Updated by okurz over 4 years ago

 please keep in mind the glossary of openQA as defined here: https://progress.opensuse.org/projects/openqav3/wiki#Glossary